 54% of all inbound visitor spend is accounted for by London.
 The rest of England accounts for 33%, Scotland 10% and Wales 2%.

-Repeat holiday visitors stay longer on their visits than first-time visitors.
+Repeat holidaymakers stay longer on their visits than first-time visitors.
 They also spend more on average per night.

-2017 was a record-breaker for inbound tourism, there was a 9% increase in spend and a 4% increase in visits from the previous year.
+Inbound tourism statistics show 2017 was a record-breaking year, there was a 9% increase in spend and a 4% increase in visits from the previous year.
 A whopping 39.2 million people visited the UK in 2017, this is almost 66% of the UK population.
 The increase in tourism in 2017 drove sales for luxury British brands, boosting Bond Street into the top three of the world’s most expensive store locations.

-UK tourist statistics prove that tourism is one of the UK’s most valuable industries with 37.9 million people visiting the UK in 2018.
+Tourism statistics prove that this industry is one of the UK’s most valuable sectors with 37.9 million people visiting in 2018.
 Over half of the visitor spend is spent within London which is not surprising as London is the third most visited city in the world after Bangkok and Paris.
 London will always be one of the most popular cities in the world because it has something for everyone when they go on holiday, whether it is the vibrant culture, the west end theatre or classic British food.

-£2.9 billion was spent on UK visits by overseas residents in July 2019.
+£2.9 billion was spent on visits by overseas residents in July 2019.

-In 2018, £7.3 billion was spent in the UK by overseas residents.
+In 2018, £7.3 billion was spent by overseas residents.
 This has decreased by 3% from the previous year.

 For every £1000 generated by direct tourism, a further £1800 is supported elsewhere in the economy.

-Inbound tourism will continue to be the fastest-growing tourism sector with spend by international visitors forecast to grow by over 6% a year in comparison with domestic spending by UK residents at just over 3%.
+Inbound visitors will continue to be the fastest-growing tourism sector with spend by international travellers forecast to grow by over 6% a year in comparison with domestic spending at just over 3%.

 37.9 million people visited from overseas in 2018 and spent £22.9 billion.